aws-quickstart/quickstart-microsoft-pki/README.md

-## Microsoft Public Key Infrastructure (PKI) on the AWS Cloud—Quick Start
+## Microsoft Public Key Infrastructure on the AWS Cloud—Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/a4Rdx).